-First, I wanted to say that I feel each ‘large scale agile’ situation is different.
+First, I want to say that I feel each ‘large scale agile’ situation is different.
 The key problems are different.
-And therefore, the solution(s) should be different.
+Therefore, the solution(s) should be different.

 One of the nice things about patterns is that they start modestly.
 They do not boast “oh, I am sure you MUST have this tool.”
 They simply suggest: “Oh, you might find this tool useful.”

-Here are some places where you can steal (in a nice way).
+Here are some places where you can steal.
 Because I like patterns, perhaps I like ScrumPLOP best.

 SAFe.
 Scaled Agile Framework, associated with Dean Leffingwell.
 See here.
 Notice the lengthy glossary.
 And you will notice a whole bunch of Scrum words that have been redefined.
 Or slightly redefined.
 There is quite a lot there.